Nilaiyur: Division and population

-The population of the kaitharinagar is 6444 including Male -3184 and female -3260.
+The population of the kaitharinagar is 6444 including Males - 3184 and females - 3260.
 This is during the year 2011.

 Occupation and culture

 The main occupation of the people is Agriculture.
 Paddy, pulses, groundnut, and sugarcane are the main field crops and coconut and banana are the important tree crops.
 The Nilaiyur Reservoir is the main water source.

 In Kaithari nagar, the main occupation is weaving in Hand-loom sarees & power loom sarees, so the village name is called kaithari nagar.

-The people following sourastra culture(Gujarat) and they following Gujarat culture like marriage function and Dhasal(puratasi) Etc.
+The people following sourastra culture (Gujarat) and they following Gujarat culture like marriage function and Dhasal(puratasi) Etc.

 Kaitharai Nagar in Nilayur panchayat got its name when handloom workers got houses through co-operative societies in the early 1980's.

 Kaithari nagar people speak main language of Sourastra which the language origin from Gujarat, and Tamil is secondary language.